MySolace/CTL-Online/README.md

 sh /home/vagrant/build.sh
 ```

 Sit back and wait while drush builds the Drupal install.
+You might also need to edit the nginx config to set sendmail off, at /etc/nginx/nginx.conf.
+We are working to set this off automatically -> see /puppet/manifests/site.pp of the base repo.

 ## Using locally